spatialillusions/vmf-parser/README.md

 When the library is working as it should it should make it possible to receive/send binary messages directly from the web browser and facilitate interoperability between systems and require a lot less network traffic then sending the same data as JSON.

 The library is developed by Måns Beckman, www.spatialillusions.com

+-

+The library is still under initial development and is not functional yet.